UAE's Etihad buys stake in Virgin Australia

 FRANKFURT, June 9 Abu Dhabi-based Etihad Airways on Friday confirmed its commitment to its investment in Air Berlin's leisure airline Niki.

-DUBAI Abu Dhabi's rapidly-growing Etihad Airways has bought a four percent stake in Virgin Australia, its fourth overseas deal since December as the airline tries to compete with Gulf rivals.
+DUBAI Abu Dhabi's rapidly-growing Etihad Airways has bought a four percent stake in Virgin Australia (VAH.AX), its fourth overseas deal since December as the airline tries to compete with Gulf rivals.

 The airline, founded eight-years ago, has already bought stakes in three other carriers in a push to chase the big Gulf state-backed airlines like Dubai's Emirates EMIRA.UL and Qatar Airways.